Smartphone maker HTC warns of weak Q4

 Carolina Milanesi from Gartner said HTC's cheaper smartphones have failed to gain as much traction as the company might have expected and said at the top end of market it had too many too similar products.

 "They have many products really targeting a similar audience and this is never a good thing...
-I think they need to look at their portfolio very carefully and rationalize it," she said.
+I think they need to look at their portfolio very carefully and rationalise it," she said.

 HTC also said it expects gross margin and operating margin at around 28 percent and 14.5 percent, respectively, the same level as in the third quarter.